Senior and Disabled Transportation

 In 2014, the passage of Measure BB further augmented funding to local cities and paratransit providers to continue transportation services through 2045.

-Alameda CTC paratransit fund recipients are required to submit to Alameda CTC an annual program application.
-The forms are due Tuesday, February 28, 2023.
+Alameda CTC paratransit Direct Local Distribution (DLD) fund recipients are required to submit to Alameda CTC an annual program plan and budget.
+The forms are due February 28, 2025.
+The Annual Program Plan Review includes the following documents for FY 2025-26:

 1. Paratransit Program Plan Review Memo (PDF)